allthroughthenight/allthroughthenight.github.io/_posts/2021-08-01-pushing-packets.md

 # Introduction

-setting up openwrt, and new networking board
+setting up openwrt, and new networking board layout